 \subsection{The continuous mixture of kernels}

 In this section, we define the multi-scale approach for a continuum of scales.
-First, we introduce the necessary analytical framework and useful results. \begin{defi} Let $\Omega$ be a domain in $\R^{d}$.
-An \emph{admissible bundle} $(\mc{H},\lambda)$ is a one-parameter family of Reproducing Kernel Hilbert Spaces of $C^1(\Omega)$ vector fields $H_s$ indexed by $s \in \R_+^*$ such that for any $s$, there exists a positive constant $M_s$ s.t. for every $v \in H_s$
+First, we introduce the necessary analytical framework and state some useful results. \begin{defi} Let $\Omega$ be a domain in $\R^{d}$.
+An \emph{admissible bundle} $(\mc{H},\lambda)$ is a couple consisting of a one-parameter family $\mc{H} := (H_s)_{s \in \R_+^*}$ (where $\R_+^* = ]0,+\infty[$) of admissible reproducing kernel Hilbert spaces of vector fields and a Borel measure $\lambda$ on $\R_+^*$, satisfying the following assumptions: \begin{enumerate} \item For any $s$, there exists a positive constant $M_s$ s.t. for every $v \in H_s$,